plone/training/theming/theme-package.rst

     css:content-children="#global_statusmessage"
     />

-To test that, just edit the front-page.
+To test that, just edit the front page.
 You should see a message from Plone.

 Main content area
 *****************

-To get the Plone content area in a flexible way which also provides the right bootstrap grid classes, we use a inline XSL snippet like this:
+To get the Plone content area in a flexible way which also provides the right bootstrap grid classes, we use an inline XSL snippet like this:

 .. code-block:: xml